ckadarla/Interview/04 what_is_devops.md

 **1. What is DevOps?**

-DevOps is a set of practices that combines software development (Dev) and IT operations (Ops).
+### DevOps is a set of practices that combines software development (Dev) and IT operations (Ops).

-It aims to shorten the system development life cycle and provide continuous delivery with high software quality.
+### It aims to shorten the system development life cycle and provide continuous delivery with high software quality.

-Key goals include improving collaboration between teams, enhancing deployment frequency, and ensuring a faster time to market.
+### Key goals include improving collaboration between teams, enhancing deployment frequency, and ensuring a faster time to market.

-2. Key Principles of DevOps:
+**2. Key Principles of DevOps:**
-Automation: Automate repetitive tasks to reduce errors and free up time for more complex problems.
+### Automation: Automate repetitive tasks to reduce errors and free up time for more complex problems.

 Continuous Integration (CI): Regularly merge code changes into a central repository where builds and tests are executed.